Amsterdam is, without a doubt, one of my favorite cities in Europe.

 One cool thing to do in Amsterdam, and a great way to sample all the best foods when traveling is doing a food tour.
 This one will take you through the famous Albert Cuyp market, and lets you sample all the best Dutch foods and drinks.

-If you want to see all my top picks for what to eat in Amsterdam and where to find it, check out my full guide **coming soon**
+Be sure to check out my full Amsterdam food guide if you want to see all my top picks for what to eat in Amsterdam and where to find it all.

 9. Drink like the Dutch do